Serwaa Amihere

-Serwaa Amihere (born 8 March 1990) is a Ghanaian broadcast journalist, news presenter, and lawyer.
-She currently works with GHOne TV and is known for hosting Cheers, a weekend sports show.
-Amihere was called to the Ghana Bar in October 2025.
+Serwaa Amihere (born 8 March 1990) is a Ghanaian broadcast journalist, news presenter who currently works with GHOne TV, and attorney.
+She is the host of Cheers, a weekend sports show telecast on GHOne TV.

 Serwaa started her career as the producer of the award-winning current affairs show, State of Affairs hosted by Nana Aba Anamoah.
 She won the Television Female Newscaster of the Year Award at the 2018 Radio and Television Personality Awards.